urban233/task-automator/README.md

 | [**License**](#license)

 > [!IMPORTANT]
-> 📣 **As of March 2025 Py-Automator is still in early development.** 📣
+> 📣 **As of March 2025 Task-Automator is still in early development.** 📣
 >
 >
-> Py-Automator is a best-effort open project library.
+> Task-Automator is a best-effort open project library.
 This means that support is not
 > guaranteed and how long the project will be maintained is unknown.

-## What is Py-Automator?
+## What is Task-Automator?

-> Py-Automator is a modern Python framework for building declarative command-line interfaces<br>
+> Task-Automator is a modern Python framework for building declarative command-line interfaces<br>
 > with nested subcommands, designed for automation workflows and build systems.

-Py-Automator is implemented in pure Python that enables scripting of more complicated tasks.
+Task-Automator is implemented in pure Python that enables scripting of more complicated tasks.